DataDog/integrations-extras/akamai_datastream_2/README.md

 # Akamai DataStream 2

+![akamai dashboard][7]

 ## Overview

-Akamai DataStream 2 captures performance and security logs for your delivery properties.
-This integration streams the data in near real-time to Datadog for complete monitoring.
+Akamai DataStream 2 captures performance, security, and CDN health logs for your properties on the Akamai Intelligent Edge Platform.
+This integration streams the data in near real-time to Datadog.

+You can use Akamai DataStream 2 logs to gain insight into long term trends, resolve performance and security issues, and monitor high-throughput data delivery streams.
+See the [DataStream 2 documentation][6] for further details and use cases.

 ## Setup